ntieu4328/TryHackMe/Advent of Cyber 2024.md

 * open source tool used for network login cracking through brute-force attacks
 * can be used with rockyou.txt

+Robots.txt
+* used to give instructions to web robots about locations within the web site that robots are allowed
+* can be used to identify locations that are mentioned in file

 Metasploit:
 * msfconsole - starts metasploit framework
 * search (vulnerability code) - searches for exploitation code and puts in a list